AI Content Pipelines: From Text Prompts to Images and Video

 return None

-This means you can invoke the skill from any subdirectory and it will find your API key.
+Now you can invoke the skill from any subdirectory and it will still find your API key.

-For prototyping, for small projects, for indie games, for Discord bots - the barrier to visual content just dropped dramatically.
+For prototyping, for small projects, for indie games, for Discord bots, the barrier to visual content just dropped.

 All you need is an OpenAI API key with access to image and video generation.
 The skill pattern is simple: